PMassicotte/ed0/README.md

 ## Installation

-The development version from GitHub:
+The development version from GitHub can be installed with:

 ``` r
 # install.packages("devtools")